 Each member has a unique story, but all reflect the intrinsic courage of one facing the challenge of GIST.
-William Wenzel shares his story.
+John Abrams shares his story.

 At this Virtual Awards Gala, we highlighted women in sarcoma (both medical professionals and patients) who make a difference in patients’ lives, and to inspire the community with their stories and perspectives of women’s role in oncology as well as their personal experiences.

 Our GEM Donor Program has a group of new donors that will help the LRG continue the work we do with patients and #GISTresearch.
 The Life Raft Group is grateful to our GEM [...]

 Lorie (Skelton) Perry was a GIST patient who passed away on November 11th, 2020.
 She was known to her family for many things.
 Among them were her warmth, her willingness to help others, and her talents as a baker.
 Her family wanted to find a way to honor her memory with a fundraiser.

 Christine, a former elementary school teacher, is raising three sons with husband Adam, in New Mexico.
 She doesn’t feel that creativity has always had a place in her life, but teaching elementary school always provides opportunities for innovation and creative thinking so perhaps it’s a matter of perspective.

 GIST happened soon after her first quilt was accepted into a quilt exhibit and after participating in her first holiday craft show last December.
 Every GIST patient has a unique story about how they were diagnosed and where their journey takes them but Claire can literally credit a recurrence of her sister's ovarian cancer in January as the reason she found her GIST tumor.